 FOBF: The Fear of Being Foolish

 Most people hate being wrong, but we have to be willing to concede that we’re going to be wrong some of the times.
 What we cannot abide is the idea that we might be wrong so often that somebody will consider us a fool.
 How many rhetorical devices, tactics, and persuasive techniques have we developed over the years to avoid being called a fool?
-One thing we know is that people who believe in nouns (people, places, and things) are more vulnerable to this charge, and we seek foolproof status.
-Due to the fact that most alternative thoughts are rarely shown to be substantially incorrect, unconventional thinkers are shielded against ever being called a fool.
+One thing we know is that people who believe in nouns (people, places, and things) are more vulnerable to this charge, and we seek foolproof status by believing in nothing, but that foolproof status comes with strings, as most people who believe in nothing are more vulnerable to believing everything that isn’t something.
+Alternative thoughts and their unconventional thinking are rarely shown to be substantially incorrect, so unconventional thinkers are shielded against ever being called a fool.
 On the off chance that they are incorrect, they might make slight adjustments in their presentation to incorporate the newfound facts, but most of them just move on.

 “They do,” he said with a smile.
 “They just move on to the next one.”